Von Neumann algebra: The predual

 Any von Neumann algebra M has a predual M_{∗}, which is the Banach space of all ultraweakly continuous linear functionals on M. As the name suggests, M is (as a Banach space) the dual of its predual.
 The predual is unique in the sense that any other Banach space whose dual is M is canonically isomorphic to M_{∗}.
-Sakai (1971) showed that the existence of a predual characterizes von Neumann algebras among C* algebras.
+Sakai (1971) showed that the existence of a predual characterizes von Neumann algebras among C^{*} algebras.

 The definition of the predual given above seems to depend on the choice of Hilbert space that M acts on, as this determines the ultraweak topology.
 However the predual can also be defined without using the Hilbert space that M acts on, by defining it to be the space generated by all positive normal linear functionals on M. (Here "normal" means that it preserves suprema when applied to increasing nets of self adjoint operators; or equivalently to increasing sequences of projections.)

-The predual M_{∗} is a closed subspace of the dual M* (which consists of all norm-continuous linear functionals on M) but is generally smaller.
-The proof that M_{∗} is (usually) not the same as M* is nonconstructive and uses the axiom of choice in an essential way; it is very hard to exhibit explicit elements of M* that are not in M_{∗}.
+The predual M_{∗} is a closed subspace of the dual ^{*} (which consists of all norm-continuous linear functionals on M) but is generally smaller.
+The proof that M_{∗} is (usually) not the same as ^{*} is nonconstructive and uses the axiom of choice in an essential way; it is very hard to exhibit explicit elements of ^{*} that are not in M_{∗}.
 For example, exotic positive linear forms on the von Neumann algebra l^{∞}(Z) are given by free ultrafilters; they correspond to exotic *-homomorphisms into C and describe the Stone–Čech compactification of Z.